mbarszcz-pcb/c64-rf-modulator-replacement/gerbers/README.txt

 Always use the latest revision PCB.

-"-gerbers-jlc.zip" is the same PCB but with JLCJLCJLC on the B. Silkscreen layer for JLCPCB unique ID during board production.
+"-gerbers-jlc.zip" is the same PCB but with JLCJLCJLC on the B Silkscreen layer for unique ID during board production.
 Be sure to select "specify a location" when ordering from JLCPCB.

 Recommended board values:
 	PCB Thickness: 1.6mm